Nioh 3: How to Change Appearance – Mirror Unlock and Code Status

 Advertisement

-How to share a character look until verified codes exist
+How to share your character look

 • Capture the character from the front and both side angles.